 The City of Davis does not maintain a listing of apartments for rent or houses for sale.
 However, those looking for information on housing may find the following links useful:

 - Davis Enterprise

-- Rental Property Management Companies
+- Rental Property Management Companies - search online

 - UC Davis Community Housing Listing Service